How to Buy Discount Raging Waters Los Angeles Tickets: 5 Cheap Ways

 Important Tips for Visiting Raging Waters

-It’s best to arrive early because the park fills up fast and can get crowded during the day.
-I suggest bringing plenty of sunscreen, a sun hat, sunglasses, and any other protection you need because you’ll get a lot of UV exposure throughout the day.
+It’s best to arrive early, as the park fills up quickly and can become crowded during the day.
+I recommend bringing plenty of sunscreen, a sun hat, sunglasses, and any other necessary protection, as you’ll be exposed to strong UV rays throughout the day.

-It’s also important to ensure your little ones have all the sun protection they need.
+It’s also essential to ensure your little ones have adequate sun protection.
 Sun-protective bathing suits are especially great for kids and toddlers.

-The best time to visit is during the week, usually on a Tuesday or Wednesday.
-Weekends will always be the most hectic, so plan ahead by studying the park map to choose which rides you want to visit first if you’re going on a Friday, Saturday, or Sunday.
+The best time to visit is during the week, usually Tuesday or Wednesday.
+Weekends are always the most hectic, so plan ahead by studying the park map to decide which rides to visit first, especially if you’re going on a Friday, Saturday, or Sunday.

-A good way to save money on food is to pack lunch in a cooler, leave it in your car, and then pop out to eat before returning to the park for the rest of the day.
-Make sure that you leave your valuables in a locker ($12-20 fee) to avoid accidentally taking your phone or keys along with you for a ride down the waterslide.
+A good way to save money on food is to pack a lunch in a cooler, leave it in your car, and then stop by to eat before returning to the park for the rest of the day.
+Leave your valuables in a locker ($15-$ 25 fee) to avoid accidentally taking your phone or keys with you on a ride down the waterslide.

 Water play area for young kids at Raging Waters San Dimas, CA.